-From 25-29 January 1716, in the midst of a bitter winter, the Jacobites burn the Strathearn villages of Auchterarder, Blackford, Dalreoch, Crieff, Dunning, and Muthill in order to hinder the advance of the Duke of Argyll’s government army towards Perth.
+From 25-29 January 1716, in the midst of a bitter winter, the Jacobites burned the Strathearn villages of Auchterarder, Blackford, Dalreoch, Crieff, Dunning, and Muthill after driving out the inhabitants in an attempt to hinder the advance of the Duke of Argyll’s government army towards Perth.

 After the inconclusive clash of arms with the government forces of George I under John Campbell, Duke of Argyll on the field of Sheriffmuir on 13 November 1715, the Jacobite army of James Francis Edward Stuart under the command of John Erskine, Earl of Mar withdrew back to their base of operations at Perth.

-James Stuart had landed at Peterhead from France on 22 December and arrived in Perth on 9 January.
+James had landed at Peterhead from France on 22 December and arrived in Perth on 9 January.
 He set up court at nearby Scone Palace and was proclaimed King James VIII and III on 23 January.
-All focus was however on Stirling and the large government force now under Argyll.
-He had received substantial reinforcements including Dutch and Swiss infantry battalions and an extensive artillery train ready to batter the walls of Perth.
+All focus was however on Stirling and the large government force now under Argyll who had received substantial reinforcements including Dutch and Swiss infantry battalions along with an extensive artillery train ready to batter down the walls of Perth.

 The Jacobite leaders had no intention of fighting to hold Perth but kept this fact quiet in case of mass desertions.
 Although food supply was in abundance, the coal supply in Perth was running low and the townspeople began to ‘burne their household furniture’.